-Since 2011, Dr. Vini Nathan serves Auburn University as Dean and McWhorter Chair in the College of Architecture, Design and Construction (CADC).
+Since 2011, Dr. Vini Nathan has served Auburn University as Dean and McWhorter Chair in the College of Architecture, Design and Construction (CADC).
 Dr. Nathan is a Senior Fellow of the Design Futures Council (DFC).
 Jonas Salk, founder of the Salk Institute, and James P. Cramer, former CEO of the American Institute of Architects established the DFC to bring together leaders in design, architecture, construction and engineering for the purpose of identifying, exploring and advancing global trends, changes and opportunities in these and other design-related disciplines.
+On February 24, 2022, Dr. Nathan was named Auburn University’s interim provost and vice president for academic affairs effective March 7, 2022.
+She succeeded Provost Bill Hardgrave.

 Dr. Nathan is a member of the Board of Trustees at Saint Leo University in Florida.
 She is the current President of the US based Architecture+ Construction Alliance.
 For her nationally recognized service, dedication, and leadership in design education, Dr. Nathan was honored in 2014 with the silver medal of the Tau Sigma Delta.
 She is one of two individuals with no formal affiliation to Purdue (as an alum or employee) to serve on the Deans’ Executive Advisory Board for the College of Technology (now Purdue Polytechnic Institute) at Purdue University.
 In October 2018, Dr. Nathan was appointed by Alabama Governor Kay Ivey to serve on the Advisory Bord of the Alabama Trails Commission, for a four year term concluding in 2022.